-Drivers must obey winter tire and chain signs throughout the province from October 1 to March 31.
-For select highways, including mountain passes and rural routes in high snowfall areas, the date is extended until April 30 to account for early-spring snowfall.
+Drivers of recreational vehicles must obey winter tire and chain signs throughout the province from October 1 to April 30.
+For select highways not located through mountain passes and/or high snowfall areas, tire and chain requirements end March 31.

 The minimum requirement for recreational vehicles is to use the M+S tires, however we recommend carrying chains or having the vehicle equipped with other traction devices in case severe winter conditions are encountered.

 Fifth Wheels & Trailers

 Recreational vehicles such as fifth wheels and trailers should have either 3-peaked mountain snowflake or M+S tires on the drive axle of the primary vehicle and chains on board for the trailer tires to prevent slippage on banked curves.

 Class A Motorhomes